openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/fs/fs_package_api/fs_package_structs.md

 public func setExecutable(executable: Bool): Bool
 ```

-Function: Sets the executable permission for the file owner of the current instance.
+Function: Sets whether the file owner has execute permission for the file corresponding to this instance.
 Throws an exception if the current user lacks permission to modify.

-- For files, sets whether the user has permission to execute the file.
-For directories, sets whether the user has permission to enter the directory.
+- For files, sets execute permission.
+- For directories, sets permission to enter the directory.
-- On Windows, file execution permissions are determined by file extensions.
-Users always have execution permissions for directories, making this function ineffective (returns false).
+- On Windows, execute permission for files is determined by the file extension; users always have execute permission for directories, and this function returns false without effect.
-- On Linux and macOS, this function works normally.
-If the file entity corresponding to this [FileInfo](fs_package_structs.md#struct-fileinfo) is modified by another user or process during this function call, a race condition may prevent other modifications from taking effect.
+- On Linux and macOS, this function works as expected.
+If the file entity corresponding to this [FileInfo](fs_package_structs.md#struct-fileinfo) is modified by other users or processes during this function call, race conditions may cause other modifications to fail.

 Parameters: